pwrdrvr/microapps-core/packages/microapps-cdk/API.md

 - *Default:* undefined

 Origin region that API Gateway will be deployed to, used for the config.yml on the Edge function to sign requests for the correct region.

+Note that Lambda FunctionURLs get the region from the Lambda ARN and do not need this to be configured.

 ---